TuckerMacor/DualScreenDigitalKosmoModule/README.md

 # Dual Screen Digital Kosmo Module

 Right now this module is primarily a sequencer but also serves as a digital module software development platform.
-It has 8 inputs/outputs 2 of which are on a 12 bit DAC that has output circuitry to switch between 0 to 5 volts high resolution or 0 to 10 volts slightly less high resolution, 2 on PWM capable Arduino pins that have a voltage doubler to reach 10 volts, and 4 on analog input pins that can be used as inputs or digital outputs.
+It has 8 inputs/outputs 2 of which are on a 12 bit DAC that has output circuitry to switch between 0 to 5 volts high resolution or 0 to 10 volts slightly less high resolution, 2 on PWM capable Arduino pins that have a voltage doubler to reach 10 volts, and 4 on analog input pins that can be used as analog inputs or digital outputs.

 ![](https://github.com/TuckerMacor/DualScreenDigitalKosmoModule/blob/main/readme-images/20220811_194238.jpg?raw=true)